 While this area is not known for hiking, I’d recommend taking an extra day to explore on foot.
 At the very least, you’ll get away from the crowds, and at best you’ll fall in love with the peace and quiet of the dense rainforest that surrounds the bay.

-Based on my Glacier Bay review, I’d recommend starting with Forest Loop trail.
+I’d recommend starting with Forest Loop trail.
 The trailhead is located just outside of the front door of Glacier Bay Lodge.
 This is a quiet, mile-long walk, which mostly takes place on a flat boardwalk.
 You’ll be treated to an abundance of greenery, as well as a beautiful lagoon with tons of birds and endless photo opportunities.

 For an extended hike, I’d recommend doing the Bartlett River Trail.
 It starts on the gravel road that runs behind the lodge.
-Before reaching the official trailhead, you’ll pass by the Huna Tribal House, which is a great, 15 minute stop.
+Before reaching the official trailhead, you’ll pass by the Huna Tribal House, which is a great, 15-minute stop.
 Here you’ll learn about the history of the land.

 Glacier Bay Lodge